youli-jlu/PAMM/Diary.md

 I still use 4.5A except Rcd.

   OMG, I used whole night handling bug of selecting atoms.
 I finally find my stupid fault in reading part.
 Now, I have to test the convergence step and grid number in PAMM algorithm.

+2018.6.20

+  I find that we should use "-l" option to set initial QS length step, or it will automatically set a cutoff based on point density.